stakater/mto-docs/content/reference/rbac.md

 ## Supporting roles

-- **Leader election** grants `coordination.k8s.io` leases, configmaps, and events in the operator namespace, used when `--leader-elect` is set.
+- **Leader election** grants `coordination.k8s.io` leases, ConfigMaps, and events in the operator namespace, used when `--leader-elect` is set.
 - **`metrics-auth-role`** grants `tokenreviews` and `subjectaccessreviews`, which is how the metrics endpoint authenticates and authorizes scrapers.
 - **`metrics-reader`** grants `get` on the non-resource `/metrics` URL and is the role you bind to Prometheus.
 See [Metrics](metrics.md).